Four ways to get the salary you want in a job interview

 Things are going pretty well in your job hunt so far: you’ve found the perfect position, nailed your interview and now your dream is becoming a reality - they’re offering you the job and you’re moving along your marketing career path nicely.
 But wait, something doesn’t quite add up.
 The salary they’ve offered isn’t what you were expecting and whilst you absolutely want the job, you aren’t so keen on the salary that it comes with.
 So what should you do?
 First of all, don’t panic.
 The key to a successful negotiation is making sure you’ve done your research, you’re thoroughly prepared and that you have a good idea of what you’re worth and why.
 Ready to start negotiations?
-Read on for our top five tips to help you get your perfect job, at the perfect salary!
+Read on for our top tips to help you get the salary you want in a job interview!

 Do your research

 When it comes to negotiating your salary, it’s really important that you don’t just go in blind and ask for a random figure.
 You need to do some thorough research beforehand, from finding out what the company policy on salaries is, what other companies are offering for similar roles, and what other people are being paid in your area (salary comparison sites such as PayScale and Glassdoor are great for this).
 You should also make sure you’re aware of the market conditions, which your marketing recruitment agency will be able to help with.
 Is the area you’re applying to short of quality candidates at the moment?
 Are there a lot of similar roles available elsewhere in the sector?
 Are salaries generally rising or falling in your industry?
 All of this information can help you make an informed decision on what figure you can realistically ask for.